cloudquery/cloudquery/website/pages/docs/glossary.md

 ## SDK

-The [CloudQuery SDK](https://github.com/cloudquery/cq-provider-sdk) is the open-source SDK library used by official and community providers to integrate with the CloudQuery ecosystem.
-The SDK makes it easy to write new providers and takes care of the TL in ETL (extract-transform-load).
+The [CloudQuery SDK](https://github.com/cloudquery/cq-provider-sdk) is the open-source SDK library used by official and community plugins to integrate with the CloudQuery ecosystem.
+The SDK makes it easy to write new plugins (both source and destination plugins) and takes care of the TL in ETL (extract-transform-load).

 ## Fetch

-Fetch is both the CLI command and the process when CloudQuery extracts all the configured resources in `cloudquery.yml`, transforms them, and loads them into the database.
+Fetch is both the CLI command and the process when CloudQuery extracts all the configured resources in a directory with `*.cq.yml`, transforms them, and loads them into the destination (database).

 ## Policy

 Policy compliance is a broad term and can refer to any kind of policy, from internal standards to regulatory requirements.
-A CloudQuery Policy is a codified form of this that is written with HCL as the logic layer and SQL as the query layer.

-## Query

-SQL query, usually targeting the CloudQuery database.

-## Provider

-CloudQuery Provider is a plugin responsible for extracting information/configuration from a specific cloud infrastructure provider SaaS application or literally anything else that is accessible via API (Rest, GRPC, GraphQL).

-Currently, all providers are listed in <https://hub.cloudquery.io>.

-Developing new provider

-## HCL

-[HashiCorp Configuration Language](https://github.com/hashicorp/hcl), which is used by CloudQuery to write configuration and policies.
+A CloudQuery Policy is just sets of SQL queries outputing the results back to a table that can later on be visualized and anlysed by any BI tools and standard set of data engineering tools.

-## Resource
+## Plugin

-The fetch command is working on a list of resources defined in each provider (in `cloudquery.yml`).

-For example, `ec2_instances` is a resource in `aws` provider.
+CloudQuery supports two plugins: source & destination.

+`source` plugin is responsible for extracting data from remote api transforming it and sending it to CloudQuery for further handling.

+`destination` plugin is responsible for getting data from one the `source` plugin and save it to a database, datalake or subscription (kafka) according to configuration.